Author | Chrissy LeMaire (@cl), netnerds.net |

 Default Value | DbaTools-WatchDbLogins |

-Specifies a Central Management Server to query for a list of servers to watch.
+Specifies a Central Management Server to retrieve registered SQL Server instances for monitoring.

 Alias | |